enso-org/enso/docs/parser/macro-resolution.md

 matcher.
 The intent behind this matcher is that it allows you to refer to existing macro definitions by name, and also provides for better error messages.

+By convention, we aim for these names to be treated as qualified, based on the package in which they're declared.
+This convention should be followed for the built-in macros as well, even if they can't be overridden, as they may appear in error messages.

 ## Macro Resolution Errors

 Due to the incredibly structured nature of the resolver it is quite possible for